J.W. Harris (bull rider): 2005–06 seasons

 Harris joined the PRCA in 2005.
 In his first year as a professional he managed on little money for expenses.
 Following a no score in Nampa, Idaho, he ran out of money for expenses.
 His uncle paid when they needed money to drive to Cheyenne Frontier Days.
-On Championship Day, he won the Championship Round.
+On Championship Day, he won the championship round.
 He finished second in the average.
 He won $10,000 that day and bought take-out for his uncle.
 This was the first year Harris made the CBR final year-end World Standings.
-Also this year, Harris joined the CBR televised tours.
+Also this year, Harris joined the CBR televised tour.
 For the next nine years, he finished among the top ten.

-In 2006, it was at the Xtreme Bulls event in Reno, Nevada, that he made a qualified ride on the bull Werewolf for 96 points which brought him into the forefront of bull riding.
+In 2006, it was at the PRCA Xtreme Bulls event in Reno, Nevada, that he made a qualified ride on the bull Werewolf for 96 points which brought him into the forefront of bull riding.
 A69 Werewolf, a double bred Naccarato bull, was a finalist in the PRCA and PBR in the same year, a rare accomplishment.